willidad/wkcharts/defectTracker/defects.md

 Fixed:20fa409 18.
 Brush: (FireFox, IE only) in certain (unknown cause) situations pressing mouse and moving causes a image drag and drop instead if brush move.
 Appearently browser treats SVG as image and drags it.
 Fixed:4adfe3f 22. when parsing tooltip or legend template angular throws error when interpolating path value for shape(works correctly though).
 Error: Invalid value for <path> attribute d="{{ttRow.path}}"
-Fixed:eeb0213 24: Page 6 chart at Top Right Area layout does not show tooltip market Fixed:d3bf066 26: Page 7: Axis are animated on initial load.
+Fixed:eeb0213 24: Page 6 chart at Top Right Area layout does not show tooltip market Fixed:d3bf066 15.
+Inconsistent animations of axis and chart after changing axis position or removing axis display or axis label
+Fixed:d3bf066 26: Page 7: Axis are animated on initial load.
 Not true for all other charts on other pages.
 Must be some special case due to bound attributes.
+Fixed:ea6628c 25: When axis are re-configured or new data, brush extent is removed and full range is shown.
+Should maintain the configured brush extent (Page 7) or reset the brush
+Fixed: 23: BrushArea does not resize when chart container resizes -> selection changes if browser viewport gets changed

 8. Line Chart: Enter and exit animation look bad. need better appearance
 9. Area Charts (hor and verAreas): areas are colored with opacity 0.7.
 Color legends and tooltip colors are Use opacity there too, or go back to opacity 1 for ares